Academic Bios

 Helen Paris

-Helen Paris specialises in somatic and autobiographical performance and interdisciplinary research through her collaborations with the biological and ecological sciences.
-Her work also explores issues of social and environmental justice, audience/performer relationships and community engagement.
 From 2011–2018 she served as a Professor of Performance Making in Stanford University’s Department of Theatre & Performance Studies.
-Previous to that, she was director of the MA in Contemporary Performance Making at Brunel University, London.
-Paris is recognized as an artist-scholar with world-leading practice as research (PaR) outputs and pedagogy, integrating artistic research and scholarship, as demonstrated in her book Performing Proximity (2014).
+Previous to that, she wrote and was director of the MA in Contemporary Performance Making at Brunel University, London.
+Paris is recognized as an artist-scholar with world-leading practice as research (PaR) outputs and pedagogy, integrating artistic research and scholarship, as demonstrated in her books Performing Proximity (Palgrave, 2014) and Devising Theatre and Performance: Curious Methods (The University of Chicago Press and Intellect, 2021).

 Paris has been Visiting Professor/Artist in Residence in the USA, Canada, Europe, Asia and Australia.
 Recently Paris has been Invited Professor at the Université Grenoble Alpes and Visiting Professor at Brasenose, Oxford.
 With Curious, Paris has performed at venues and festivals including the Guling Street Avant-Garde Theatre, Taipei, Taiwan, London’s Cultural Olympiad, and the Sydney Opera House.
-She is currently Artist in Residence at Canterbury Christ Church University.
 Dr Paris received her doctorate from the University of Surrey in 2000, exploring notions of the virtual and the visceral in live performance.

 Alongside her work in performance Helen Paris is also a fiction writer.
 Novels include Lost Property (2022) and The Invisible Women’s Club, (2023) both published by Penguin.
 She is represented by Greene & Heaton agency, Somerset House, London.